What is IOSS

 How to Configure and Use IOSS in Click & Drop

-To enjoy the most functionality from our IOSS implementation, ensure you specify the value in GBP up to which you charge IOSS, and enable 'Automatically apply IOSS number' in Settings / Customs .
+For all of these methods, you will first need to specify the value in GBP up to which you charge IOSS, and enable 'Automatically apply IOSS number' in Settings / Customs .
 For orders in EUR, we will use the 150 EUR level set by the IOSS scheme.
 This value should be ex-tax.

 Please note, you must type a value in the IOSS GBP cut off level field before you will see the option to automatically apply IOSS numbers.